dotintent/FlutterBleLib/README.md

 If _transactionId_ is set to null or it isn't specified at all, the library sets unique integer _transactionId_ to such operation.

 **NOTE:
-Do not to set _transactionId_ as integers since they are reserved by the library.**
+Do not to set integers as _transactionId_ as they are used by the library.**

 ### Obtaining characteristics